-nay be lower than the lake, but that is the small is a main driver then please cut the costs in xt to the city.
-It gives great pleasure to families opeal to interstate and overseas tourists.
-There along the river, but Rymill Lake is unique.
-Il over Australia and internationally.
-It is unique ace for vegetated wetland - including Vic Park ace for vegetated wetland - including VIC Park aportant differentiator, and preserves an import element of Adelaide's recreational and urban history.
+The cost of maintenance on the proposed wetlands may be lower than the lake, but that is the small price we need to pay for such beauty.
+If the cost side is a main driver then please cut the costs in other areas / actions - covered below.

+The lake is so beautiful and tranquil - a true oasis next to the city.
+It gives great pleasure to families whether they are resident or visiting the city.
+Great appeal to interstate and overseas tourists.
+There are many wetlands in existence around the city and along the river, but Rymill Lake is unique.

+The lake is synonymous with RP, it draws folk from all over Australia and internationally.
+It is unique to Adelaide and must remain.

+There are many other places in the parklands with space for vegetated wetland - including Vic Park and others.
+The ornamental lake component is an important differentiator, and preserves an import element of Adelaide's recreational and urban history.
 Maintaining recreational boating is important.
 While I am not a participant or member of such groups, it is good to see model boat clubs and the like use the lake too.